MartinGierlinger/tealinger/README.md

 # Tealinger
-This is an university project and for educational purposes only
+This is a university project and only for educational purposes